betacal/python/README.md

 ## Usage

  - Install from pip using "pip install betacal"
- - Alternatively, download from here, cd to the folder and use "pip install ."
+ - Alternatively, download from the repository, cd to the folder and use "pip install ."
  - Once installed, import the package using "import betacal"

 ## Unittest